-Riley McCabe is a program coordinator and research assistant with the Transnational Threats Project at the Center for Strategic and International Studies (CSIS), where he researches emerging technologies and the irregular warfare activities of countries such as Russia, Iran, and China.
-Previously, Riley was an intern with the CSIS Risk and Foresight Group, where he conducted research on geopolitical risks and global trends.
-Prior to joining CSIS, Riley worked at the Atlantic Council's Scowcroft Center for Strategy and Security.
-He holds a B.A. from Occidental College in diplomacy and world affairs.
+Riley McCabe is a program coordinator and research assistant for the Transnational Threats Project at the Center for Strategic and International Studies (CSIS).
+His research focuses on military operations, emerging technologies, and the irregular warfare activities of countries such as Russia and China.
+Riley has previously supported the work of the intelligence fellow, the fellow for future war, gaming, and strategy, and the Risk and Foresight Group at CSIS.
+He holds a BA from Occidental College in diplomacy and world affairs.

 All content by Riley McCabe